Brandcraf06/Adabranium/README.md

-- You can find the Vibranium Ore rarely below layer 20 and the Adamantine Ore rarely below layer 20~ in the overworld.
+- You can find the Vibranium Ore rarely below layer 20, and the Adamantine Ore rarely below layer 20~ in the overworld.

-           Theses two ores need a diamond pickaxe (or an equal level) to mine and drop, Adamantite ore takes much longer to mine.
+           Theses two ores need a diamond pickaxe (or an equal level) to mine and drop, Adamantine ore takes much longer to mine.
            Adamantine ore never spawn incontact with air (Same as Ancient Debris in the Nether).

 - Vibranium and adamantine must be processed to be used :